cyberark/kubernetes-conjur-deploy/README.md

 ```

 Conjur uses [declarative policy](https://developer.conjur.net/policy) to control
 access to secrets.
-After deploying Conjur, you will need to load a policy that
+After deploying Conjur, you need to load a policy that
 defines a `webservice` to represent the Kubernetes authenticator:

 ```